DevAldon/WordPress/SECURITY.md

 - **Include as subject:** Security Issue
 - **Clearly describe the problem and provide steps to reproduce if possible.**

-We aim to respond to reported vulnerabilities within 5 business days.
+I aim to respond to reported vulnerabilities as soon as i can.

 ### Responsible Disclosure

-We appreciate it if you report discovered vulnerabilities privately first and allow us the opportunity to resolve them before disclosing any details publicly.
+I appreciate it if you report discovered vulnerabilities privately first and allow us the opportunity to resolve them before disclosing any details publicly.

 ---